Hopp til hovedinnholdet

 If Charterers fail to timely transfer the requisite amount of allowances, Owners have the right to suspend the charter, with the vessel remaining on hire.
 This seemingly intrusive right is warranted, as it is Owners that will suffer public sanctions if the requirements under the relevant ETS are not fulfilled.
 Conversely, Charterers’ obligation does not apply during periods of off-hire, and they will have a right to offset or demand return of any allowances submitted for such periods.

 The EU ETS is likely to be the first notable scheme to cover maritime emissions.
 On 30 November 2022, the EU Commission, the EU Council and the European Parliament reached a preliminary agreement to include maritime emissions, with a final text expected in late December.
-For the sake of completeness, BIMCO has announced that they will amend its SHIPMAN-contract once the EU ETS is finalized.
+For the sake of completeness, BIMCO has announced that they will amend its SHIPMAN-contract once the EU ETS is finalised.

 Conclusion